seqeralabs/nf-training-intro/docs/part3-nextflow.md

 nextflow -version
 ```

-With Nextflow, initiating the workflow is as simple as running a command in your terminal, specifying the image folder and labels as input.
+With Nextflow, a single command can initiate the workflow, specifying the image folder and labels as input.
 Nextflow takes care of the rest, efficiently managing resources and running the pipeline reproducibly.
 Run the following on the command-line:

 ```bash
 nextflow run main.nf --input "data/*.png" --prompts 'cat,dog,cute_dog' --outdir results